 Are you on the lookout for a new car?
 And are you thinking about buying a used EV?
 Then you’re in luck.
 This guide provides you with expert tips on how to buy the right used EV, how to get started and what you should be on the lookout for.
-The right research can save you a lot of money and frustrations, says car expert.
+The right research can save you a lot of money and frustrations!

-The interest for used EVs continues in 2021.
-Last year, the demand for electric vehicles went through the roof and Bilbasen.dk, which is the equivalent of autotrader in the UK, experienced a 70 % increase in searches related to used EVs compared to 2019.
+The interest for used EVs is continuously increasing.
+Last year, the demand for electric vehicles went through the roof and Bilbasen.dk, which is the equivalent of autotrader in the UK, experienced a 70% increase in searches related to used EVs compared to 2019.
 The same trend continues in the new year where every week 150-200 new used EVs are put up on the market, says Jan Lang, Head of Communication in Bilbasen.dk.

 “Today, we have around 1.700 used EVs for sale on our platforms and more and more are being put up for sale.
 We can actually see that people are searching 10-12 times more on electric cars compared to regular petrol or diesel driven cars”, says Jan Lang, Head of Communication at Bilbasen.